 This process is additionally informed by your Critical Evaluation of your own work in which you are required to take a step back to reflect upon and critically evaluate what you have achieved.

 You will be involved in group tutorials and student-led seminars that invite you to present your research and practical work for the group to consider and critically evaluate.
 The intention here is to share your ideas with other people who become critical friends to help you think through your work in new ways.
-This is part of the developmental and evaluative stage in term two for full-time students and terms three and four for part-time students.

 Our students have a reputation for being ambitious and year on year our shows are exciting and thought provoking.
 All of our students work towards the shows with support of the technical support team and you will be enabled to test out your work and gain feedback from your peer groups, academic staff and the public.